noembryo/KoHighlights/docs/index.md

 2. Copies of metadata files stored in the KH's internal database (provided that the user manually archived these copies of metadata, internally)

--   Use "**Loaded"** button to set the connected devices/drives as the source.
+-   Use **"Loaded"** button to set the connected devices/drives as the source.

--   Use "**Archived"** button to set the KH's database as the source.
+-   Use **"Archived"** button to set the KH's database as the source.

 ### B. Views